-The Taylor pulp mill produces both hardwood and softwood bleached chemi-thermo mechanical pulp ("BCTMP") using wood chips from northern white spruce softwood and aspen hardwood species.
+The Taylor pulp mill produces both hardwood and softwood BCTMP using wood chips from northern white spruce softwood and aspen hardwood species.
 The mill is located near Taylor, British Columbia.
-As highlighted earlier, Taylor pulp mill was not included in the Canfor Pulp LP spin-out transaction.
+As highlighted earlier, the Taylor pulp mill was not included in the Canfor Pulp LP spin-out transaction.